vwkd/science-physics/src/general relativity/cause and effect/index.md

-# Cause & Effect
+# Cause and Effect

-emergent property of directionality of time
-Therefore only in macroscopic world
+## Microscopic world

-Not fundamental, in microscopic world just sequence, pattern
+- not fundamental, in microscopic world just sequence, pattern

-## Introduction

-in quantum mechanics (and previously classical mechanics) given current state, can compute future, but can also compute past
+- in quantum mechanics (and previously classical mechanics) given current state, can compute future, but can also compute past

-    determinism, no free will
+- determinism, no free will
-future is not different from past just that humans haven't experienced future but did experience past
+- future is not different from past

-at every point in time can compute all further and previous points in time like a sequence of integers, 3 is not caused by 2 and is not the cause for 4, it's just a pattern
+- at every point in time can compute all further and previous points in time
+- like a sequence of integers, 3 is not caused by 2 and is not the cause for 4, it's just a pattern

-laws of physics are the pattern there is no cause and effect
+- laws of physics are the pattern
+- there is no cause and effect

+- on scale of atoms no such thing a choice, free will, cause and effect

+## Macroscopic world

+- emergent property of directionality of time, only in macroscopic world

+- cause is an emergent property, high level

+- just that humans haven't experienced future but did experience past

-at the macroscopic level can interpret as cause and effect a small change after whose sequence follows a big change due to arrow of time
+- at the macroscopic level can interpret as cause and effect
+- a small change after whose sequence follows a big change
+- due to directionality of time

-cause is an emergent property, high level on scale of atoms no such thing a choice, free will, cause and effect but on high level can best describe world using those concepts
+- on high level can best describe world using those concepts